heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/PRESENTATION.md

 - Arise from simultaneous file edits
 - Git detects and requires resolution
+- Conflicts must be resolved to decide which changes to keep
+- It can be tricky but is a crucial skill

 ![bg right h:80%](https://imgs.xkcd.com/comics/git.png)

 ### Ignore Files

-- `.gitignore` omits specific files
+- gitignore files omit specific files that should not be on the repository
-- Improves repository cleanliness
+- Improves repository cleanliness and security (avoid sensitive data leaks)
-- Avoid gitignore generators
+- Tip: avoid online gitignore generators, they generate a lot of unnecessary rules

 ![bg right contain](./images/git-ignore-files.png)